Lucia's Blog: 2022-06-26

 2. And though Paul suffered for preaching the Gospel, ending up in chains, he was aware that the Word of God could not be chained or bound (Acts 4:19-20, 9:16, 26:29, 28:31; Ephesians 3:1, 6:20; Colossians 4:3; 2 Timothy 1:8, 2 Timothy 4:17; Philemon 1:13-14).

 Paul was willing to endure hardship for the elect's sake, that is, the church (2 Corinthians 1:6; Ephesians 3:13; 1 Timothy 6:11; 2 Timothy 3:10; 2 Timothy 4:5; 1 Peter 1:2).
 He was willing to endure to save others.
 Salvation is only in Christ (Acts 4:12; Romans 6:3-6).
-Those baptized into Christ have entered into a relationship with the Father and the Son.
-A relationship that will have eternal consequences.
+Those baptized into Christ have entered into a relationship with the Father and the Son, a relationship that will have eternal consequences.

 Jesus is the ultimate example of hardship and suffering.